Find Your

 Hours saved, deals closed, costs avoided.
 If finance can't point at the line it's moved, the project shouldn't be the first one.

-If the first version can't ship fast, you've picked something too big.
-Split it down until it can, or pick a different one.
+If the first version takes months, you've picked something too big.
+Split it down until it can be tested quickly, or pick a different job.

 Data you already have